-In the one player case, these four conditions are all equivalent to each other (and to Blackwell's order).
-In the many player case, they are all different from each other.
-Intuitively, condition (1) requires only that information structure S' conveys no new information to any player about the state; condition (2) requires that information structure S' conveys no new information to any player about the state and higher order beliefs about the state; condition (3) requires that information structure S' conveys no new information to any player about the state, higher order beliefs about the state, and redundant signals that other players may be observing; condition (4) requires that information structure S' conveys no new information about the state to the players collectively (combining their information) that they did not collectively possess before.
-The exact relation between them is subtle: one can verify that $(3) \Rightarrow (2) \Rightarrow (1)$ and $(3) \Rightarrow (4)$ but there are no further implications relating these conditional independence properties.
-In particular, in example 2 in Section 3, information structure S was individually sufficient for S', and thus conditional independence (2) was satisfied, but one can verify that (4) fails not only in the particular combined information structure used to establish individual sufficiency but also in any other combined information structure.
+In the one-player case, these four conditions are all equivalent to each other (and to Blackwell's order).
+In the many-player case, they are all different from each other.
+Intuitively, condition (i) requires only that information structure S' conveys no new information to any player about the state; condition (ii) requires that information structure S' conveys no new information to any player about the state and higher order beliefs about the state; condition (iii) requires that information structure S' conveys no new information to any player about the state, higher order beliefs about the state, and redundant signals that other players may be observing; condition (iv) requires that information structure S' conveys no new information about the state to the players collectively (combining their information) that they did not collectively possess before.
+The exact relation between them is subtle: one can verify that (iii) $\Rightarrow$ (i) and (iii) $\Rightarrow$ (iv) but there are no further implications relating these conditional independence properties.
+In particular, in Example 2 in Section 3, information structure S was individually sufficient for S', and thus conditional independence (ii) was satisfied, but one can verify that (iv) fails not only in the particular combined information structure used to establish individual sufficiency but also in any other combined information structure.

 We can understand the related literature by comparing which conditional independence properties are required and in which combined experiments.
-We showed that information structure S gives rise to fewer Bayes correlated equilibrium outcomes than information structure S' if and only if there exists a combined information structure such that (2) holds.
-Gossner (2000) asked when information structure S gives rise to fewer Bayes Nash equilibrium outcomes than information structure S'.
-He showed that this is true if and only if there exists a combined information structure where both condition (2) holds ( $t'i$ conditional on $t_i$ is independent of $\theta$ for each player i) and the stronger condition (3) holds in reverse, i.e., $t_i$ conditional on $t'i$ is independent of $(t{-i}, t'{-i}, \theta)$ for each i, in the same combined information structure.
+We showed that information structure S gives rise to fewer Bayes correlated equilibrium outcomes than information structure S' if and only if there exists a combined information structure such that (ii) holds.
+Gossner [2000] asked when information structure S gives rise to fewer Bayes Nash equilibrium outcomes than information structure S'.
+He showed that this is true if and only if there exists a combined information structure such that two conditions hold, namely (ii) $t'i$ conditional on $t_i$ is independent of $(t{-i}, \theta)$ for each player i) and the stronger condition (iii) in its reverse form, i.e., $t_i$ conditional on $t'i$ is independent of $(t{-i}, t'{-i}, \theta)$ for each i.
 This combination of conditions implies that S and S' must have the same canonical representation.
-Intuitively, this is because feasibility considerations (implicit in the definition of Bayes Nash equilibrium) require that information structure S' must contain at least much information about beliefs and higher order beliefs as S and incentive considerations require that S must contain at least as much information about beliefs and higher order beliefs than S'.
+Intuitively, this is because feasibility considerations (implicit in the definition of Bayes Nash equilibrium) require that information structure S'contain at least as much information about beliefs and higher order beliefs as S and incentive considerations require that S contain at least as much information about beliefs and higher order beliefs as S'.
 However, Gossner's characterization also requires that S' has more information about redundant information than S, i.e., more correlation possibilities.
 Thus Gossner does not order information structures with distinct canonical representations and shows how more redundant information, i.e., correlation possibilities, must lead to a larger set of Bayes Nash equilibrium outcomes.
-We show that redundant information does not effect the set of Bayes correlated equilibrium outcomes and more payoff relevant information must lead to a smaller set of Bayes correlated equilibrium outcomes.
+We show that redundant information does not affect the set of Bayes correlated equilibrium outcomes and more payoff relevant information must lead to a smaller set of Bayes correlated equilibrium outcomes.